 - (1) Terms used in this form but not defined in this form have the meaning given to them in the Instrument. - (2) Unless otherwise specified, the information in this form must be presented as at the last day of the applicant's most recently completed financial year.
 If necessary, the applicant must update the information provided so it is not misleading when it is filed.
-For information presented as at any date other than the last day of the applicant's most recently completed financial year, specify the relevant date in the form. - (3) Applicants are reminded that it is an offence under securities legislation to give false or misleading information on this form. - (4) Applicants may apply for a decision of the securities regulatory authority to hold portions of this form which discloses intimate financial, personal or other information in confidence.
-Securities regulatory authorities will consider such an application and accord confidential treatment to those sections to the extent permitted by law. - (5) Where this form is used for an annual filing, the term "applicant" means the designated rating organization.
+For information presented as at any date other than the last day of the applicant's most recently completed financial year, specify the relevant date in the form. - (3) Applicants are reminded that it is an offence under securities legislation to give false or misleading information on this form. - (4) Applicants may apply to the securities regulatory authority to hold in confidence portions of this form which disclose intimate financial, personal or other information.
+Securities regulatory authorities will consider the application and accord confidential treatment to those sections to the extent permitted by law. - (5) When this form is used for an annual filing, the term "applicant" means the designated rating organization.